-We found 26 Medicare Part D Plans in Texas.
+We found the 27 best Medicare Part D Plans in Texas for 2023.

 - A total of 5 plans offer full Social Security's Low-Income Subsidy (LIS) program helps Medicare beneficiaries pay for their Medicare Part D prescription drugs by paying some of the costs.
 Also known as "Extra Help", beneficiaries who qualify for LIS receive premium...
 (LIS) for those who qualify.